Cajatambo province

-The Cajatambo Province is one of nine provinces in the Lima Region of Peru.
-It is bordered to the north by the Ancash Region, to the east by the Huánuco Region, to the south by the Oyón Province, and to the west by the Huaura Province.
+Cajatambo is a province of the department of Lima, Peru.
+From the administrative point of view of the Catholic Church in Peru, it forms part of the Diocese of Huacho.
+It is bordered to the north by the Ancash Region, to the east by the Huánuco Region, to the south by the province of Oyón, and to the west by the province of Huaura.
+Its capital is Cajatambo.

-Overview
+History

-From 1851 to 1916 Cajatambo was part of Ancash Region and also included the areas of Bolognesi Province and Ocros Province, which remained in that region.
+From 1851 to 1916 Cajatambo was part of Ancash Region and also included the areas of the provinces of Bolognesi and Ocros, which remained in that region.
 Bolognesi, including Ocros until 1990, split from Cajatambo in 1903; in 1916 Cajatambo was given to Lima Region.

 Geography

 The Waywash mountain range traverses the province.
 Some of the highest mountains of the province are listed below:

 Administrative divisions

 The province is divided into five districts: